mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/File_Formats.md

 well as some basic descriptions.
 The full list of up-to-date templates can be found [here](https://github.com/kapuragu/FoxEngineTemplates).

+> **Tip:** tables can be more comfortably viewed on widescreen monitors by pressing the *Expand Wiki Width* button at the top of the page.

 | Extension | Full Name | Location(count)[[1]](#references) | Tool | Description |
 |---|---|---|---|---|
 | adm | fpk(5258), gz fpk(1) | Mentioned in exe in with other extensions: vpc,twss,tmss,adm,tetl,tmsl, tlsp,tmsu,tmsf,twpf,cani.
 Related to ambient sound somehow. |  |  |